Invariance of Polarization Induced by Symplectomorphisms: Quantization

+\begin{rem} \begin{itemize} \item[(i)] Involutivity and the Locally Finitely Generated property of $P$ means that it defines a singular foliation in the sense of \cite{holo}.
+It then automatically follows that there exists an open dense subset $U\subset M$ such that $P|_U$ is an involutive smooth subbundle of $TU$. \item[(ii)]As was noted in the introduction, there are other kinds of polarizations.
+In the non-singular case, a polarization is an involutive Lagrangian subbundle $P\subset T_\bC M$, where $T_\bC M$ is the complexified tangent bundle.
+Usually it is also demanded that $E=(P+\overline{P})\cap TM$ and $D=P\cap \overline{P}\cap TM$ are also subbundles. $P$ is called real if $D=E$, complex if $E=TM$ and $D=0$, and mixed otherwise.
+See Andersen \cite{jorgen} for a more in depth discussion. \end{itemize} \end{rem}

-Since Lagrangian subspaces have half the dimension of the symplectic manifold, demanding sections be covariantly constant along the directions associated to $P$ is our mechanism for cutting down the variables which the Hilbert space depends.
-That is, we define the sheaf of covariantly constant sections $\msS_P$ by
+Since Lagrangian subspaces have half the dimension of the symplectic manifold, demanding sections be covariantly constant along the directions associated to $P$ is one mechanism for cutting down the variables on which the Hilbert space depends.
+With this motivation, define the sheaf of covariantly constant sections $\msS_{(P,\nabla)}$ by

 for open $U\subset M$.

 This enables us to formally define the sheaf quantization for the purposes of this paper.

 \begin{defs} Define the sheaf quantization of $(M,\omega)$ with respect to the prequantum line bundle $(L,\nabla)\to M$ and the polarization $P\subset TM$ by